tprouvot/Salesforce-Inspector-reloaded/README.md

 Contributions are welcome!

-To submit a PR, please create a branch from releaseCandidate which is the work in progress next version.
+To submit a PR, please create a branch from master branch.
-This branch will be merge into master when the new version is published on web store.
+This branch will be taged when the new version is published on web store.

 Make sure to update CHANGES.md file by describing the improvement / bugfix you realised.